Table of Contents

 Group Therapy

-In most cases, group therapy is a significant part of an outpatient amphetamine treatment plan.
+In most cases, group therapy is a significant part of an outpatient addiction treatment plan.
 By creating a supportive environment, group sessions encourage those working towards recovery to explore their experiences related to their substance use disorders.
 Sessions are led by licensed therapists who evaluate progress and make recommendations.
-Support groups are also offered to the family of those seeking treatment so that they learn how to best support the recovery process.
+Support groups are also offered to the family of those seeking amphetamine addiction treatment so that they learn how to best support the recovery process.

 Group therapy typically addresses the following topics: